 Most IEA data series range from the 1970s to present.
 (Earlier coverage is available for some countries.)
 Data are annual, quarterly and monthly.
 Principal IEA statistical themes are:

 - CO2 emissions from fuel combustion

 - Energy technology R&D

 - Natural gas data

 The OECD Education Portal provides extensive, internationally comparable data on education policies and outcomes.
 There are three platform options:

 - Analyse by country

 - Review education policies

-The OECD Education Portal also provides main indicators from 'Education at a Glance' which can used to supplement data in the main OECD iLibrary.
+The OECD Education Portal also provides main indicators from 'Education at a Glance.'

 The Trade in Value-Added database provides data on international trade, supply chains, component sourcing and other features of the globalised economy.
 TiVA uses a methodology designed to reflect the complexity of production in a globalised economy.
 The database was launched by the OECD and the WTO in 2013.
 TiVA uses underlying observations from the OECD Inter-Country Input-Output (ICIO) database.